trev1no2/C-Shell/readme.txt

 01/07/21 - I finally set up the dev environment I will be working in.
 To best replicate both my environment at work and in 3157, I set up a raspberiry pi running raspian and am SSH'ing into the pi.
-01/09/21 - Today I will be exploring how shells work and plan how to approach the project.
+01/08/21 - Today I will be exploring how shells work and plan how to approach the project.
+I now have a deeper understanding of how shells work env vars, and how PATH is used.

 //----- Notes -----//
 What is a shell? command interpreter that allows user to access OS